-- 1. Policy and Performance Boards shall: - (i) Initiate new policy proposals for consideration by the Executive Board/Council; - (ii) Monitor performance and offer comments and recommendations for improvements; - (iii) Review and make recommendations on policies, strategies and plans; - (iv) Promote public confidence in the Council's services; - (v) Hold Executive Board members and senior officers to account; - (vi) Monitor Executive Board compliance with agreed policies; - (vii) Ensure adherence to the priorities in the Council's Corporate Plan; - (viii) Receive a report on any petitions received by the Council relating to the Board's policy area and/or any action taken or proposed to be taken by the Executive (or Executive Board Sub-Committee Portfolio Holder or an officer acting under delegated powers). - 2.
+- 1. Policy and Performance Boards shall: - (i) Initiate new policy proposals for consideration by the Executive Board/Council; - (ii) Monitor performance and offer comments and recommendations for improvements; - (iii) Review and make recommendations on policies, strategies and plans; - (iv) Promote public confidence in the Council's services;

+- (v) Hold Executive Board Members and Senior Officers to account; - (vi) Monitor Executive Board compliance with agreed policies; - (vii) Ensure adherence to the priorities in the Council's Corporate Plan; and - (viii) Receive a report on any petitions received by the Council relating to the Board's policy area and/or any action taken or proposed to be taken by the Executive (or Portfolio Holder or an Officer acting under delegated powers). - 2.
 To receive representations, evidence or expert opinion from outside the Council and to draw conclusions from such representations to the attention of the Executive Board/Council as appropriate. - 3.
 To consult with the public where appropriate in relation to Council services which fall within the terms of reference of the Policy & Performance Board. - 4.
 To review any area of income and expenditure which falls within the remit of the Policy & Performance Board. - 5.
 To make recommendations to the Executive Board on the financial aspects of the proposals which fall within the remit of the Policy & Performance Board. - 6.
 To request the Executive Board where appropriate to make a report to the Council on any decision not included in the Forward Plan which the Policy & Performance Board consider should have been included in the Forward Plan.
 The Executive Board will be required to explain the decision and why it was not included in the Forward Plan. - 7.
 The Chair of the Policy & Performance Board will receive all papers relating to a decision which is in the Forward Plan when the Forward Plan is finalised and published.
-The Chair will be entitled to receive these papers at least five days before the decision is taken.

-- 8. To examine systematically the services of the Council within the remit of the Board in order to assess their efficiency, effectiveness, economy, quality and value for money. - 9.
+The Chair will be entitled to receive these papers at least five days before the decision is taken. - 8.
+To examine systematically the services of the Council within the remit of the Board in order to assess their efficiency, effectiveness, economy, quality and value for money. - 9.
 To consult with the Executive on any plan or strategy including strategic policy. - 10.
-To monitor the Citizens' Charter and Complaints Procedure and make recommendations to the Executive Board. - 11.
-The Healthy Halton Policy and Performance Board to examine the healthcare provision within the area in relation to all residents of the Borough.
-To participate in all initiatives for improving health and the healthcare provision within the area and to call officers from the Health Authority to account and request them to appear before the Policy & Performance Board when appropriate. - 12.
-The Corporate Services Policy and Performance Board to set up a Panel of 5 Members (selected by the Committee Services Manager in consultation with the Chairman) as necessary to hear and determine complaints under the Corporate Complaints Procedure. - 13.
-To provide informed input in response to requests from the Executive Board for advice, options and appraisal on matters falling within the remit of the Policy & Performance Board. - 14.
-To the extent that matters are delegated to the Executive Board Sub-Committee, to exercise their powers and duties in relation to the work of the Executive Board Sub-Committee in the same way as though the matters in question were being dealt with by the Executive Board itself. - 15.
-To authorise expenditure on civic hospitality up to a maximum of £500 per annum.
+To monitor the Complaints Procedure and make recommendations to the Executive Board. - 11.
+The Health Policy and Performance Board to examine the healthcare provision within the area in relation to all residents of the Borough.
+To participate in all initiatives for improving health and the healthcare provision within the area and to call officers from the Health Authority to account and request them to appear before the Policy & Performance Board when appropriate.

+12. To provide informed input in response to requests from the Executive Board for advice, options and appraisal on matters falling within the remit of the Policy & Performance Board.